 Large white capital letters jutting from the blue wall of the reception area at Bells at Killcare grab you on arrival and command: ‘RELAX, UNWIND, ENJOY.’
 It leaves you in no doubt as to what’s expected of guests here.
 There’s nothing Mr Smith and I can do but step up to the mark.

 It doesn’t take long for our thoughts to shift to dinner because, first and foremost, this destination is renowned mostly for what it serves on a plate.
-With Manfredi, an acclaimed chef at the helm, the award-winning restaurant here has made this quiet spot on the Central Coast a point of pilgrimage for foodies.
+With Dean Jones, an acclaimed chef at the helm, the award-winning restaurant here has made this quiet spot on the Central Coast a point of pilgrimage for foodies.
 His menu is a robust take on Italian cooking, backed with considered flavouring and a strong emphasis on local and organic produce.

 And then there’s the wine.
 Owners Brian and Karina Barry have long been names in the nearby Hunter Valley wine industry and have brought their expertise to an extensive and encyclopedic wine list that offers the best from Italian and local vineyards, with staff only too happy to talk you through the choices.